zeevo/zeevo.io.old/content/articles/2021-11-14--what-are-NFTs/index.md

 At the time of writing this, Lazy Lions has 17.3k of Ethereum traded by volume.
 That is almost $8,000,000!
 Lazy Lions is a collection of NFTs representing profile pictures of Lions.
-They claim each NFT is unique and was created programmatically from a selection of different traits and colors.
+They claim that each NFT is unique and that each was created programmatically from a selection of different traits and colors.
 The idea here is that "rare" NFTs will be organically created due to the random selection of traits.
 For example, if during the creation of the collection, only one NFT obtained the "Blue" trait, then that member would be exceedingly rare (and thus, worth more money).
+However, their algorithm for programatically generating NFTs is closed-source so it is impossible to know just how organic the Lions really are.
 We can view this NFT Smart Contract's Metadata on [Etherscan](https://etherscan.io/address/0x8943c7bac1914c9a7aba750bf2b6b09fd21037e0).

 We can view this entire collection on [OpenSea](https://opensea.io/collection/lazy-lions).